okta/workflows-templates/workflows/assign_temporary_group_memberships/readme.md

     4. You can add as many groups as you as want to set up (one per row in the table).

-## Testing this flow:
+## Testing these Flows

-*   Ensure all three flows are turned on.
+1. Ensure all three flows are turned on.
-*   From Okta administration, add a user to the group you have created.
+2. From Okta administration, add a user to the group you have created.
-*   The “User added to Group” flow should be triggered.
+3. The “User added to Group” flow should be triggered.
 The flow should add the user, group, expiration to the “User Added to Temporary Groups” table.
-*   Run the “Scan users for removal” flow to scan the user table to see if users should be removed from groups.
+4. Run the “Scan users for removal” flow to scan the user table to see if users should be removed from groups.
 If the scan is run after the duration specified, you should see the user removed from the group and removed from the user table as clean up.

-## Limitations & Known Issues:
+## Limitations & Known Issues

-*   Keep in mind the [Okta Workflows System Limits](https://help.okta.com/en/prod/Content/Topics/Workflows/workflows-system-limits.htm).
+1. Keep in mind the [Okta Workflows System Limits](https://help.okta.com/en/prod/Content/Topics/Workflows/workflows-system-limits.htm).
-*   When invoking HTTP endpoints consider any applicable rate limits of the SaaS application (or http endpoint) that you are invoking.
+2. When invoking HTTP endpoints consider any applicable rate limits of the SaaS application (or http endpoint) that you are invoking.
 You should almost always set up error handling on the card to retry periodically.